obiwanjacobi/Zingularity/Source/readme.md

 `C#`
 Contains the InstructionsZ80.json file that defines all possible Z80 instruction.
-This is used as a basis to generate source code.
+This is used as a basis to generate `C` source code.

 ### Jacobi.CpuZ80.Meta.Tests